You Know You're Over 40 If You Use These Words

 Nobody is going to join you back at the "crib" if you say that word.

 Anyone who still describes going online as "surfing the web" probably also has a few of those AOL CDs in storage.
 You know, just in case.
+And for terms to steer clear of, check out 50 Outdated Words That Instantly Age You.

 If you're talking about the "scotch" variety, then sure.
 But if you're using tape as a verb—like "don't forget to tape Dancing With the Stars," for example—then you're sending a clear signal that your brain is still stuck in the land of VHSes and cassettes.

 Ah, the good old days when we had to bring film to a physical location—called the fotomat—to be developed and then wait days or even weeks to see any of the photos that strip contained.
 Not only will Gen Zers not recognize what you mean by "fotomat," they might even think you're making the whole thing up!
+And speaking of Gen Z, if you're feeling bold, read up on What Gen Zers and Millennials Really Think About Previous Generations.

 Back when the first wireless remotes became commercially available in the 1960s, they did make a distinctive clicking sound whenever one of the buttons was pushed.
 But technology has come a long way since then, and describing any remote control as a "clicker" just dates you.
+But if you remember that clicking sound, you may enjoy these 20 Things All '60s Kids Remember.

 You don't "dial" somebody's phone number anymore.
 You simply type it in.
 Kids today will never know your plight of dialing a rotary phone—particularly the number 9—let alone the game of untangling that spiral cord.